afzama/12-MA-SQL-Employee-Tracker/README.md

 SO THAT I can view and manage the departments, roles, and employees in my company.

 ## Code Description
+This repository contains:
+- MySQL package connect to MySQL database and perform queries,
+- Inquirer package to interacty with the user via command line,
-This repository contains SQL and Javascript to run the command-line application.
+- Javascript to run the command-line application.

 ## MA-SQL-Employee-Tracker Application Screenshots
 ![alt text](./public/1%20View%20dpt%20&%20roles.jpeg)